aetperf/aetperf.github.io/_posts/2023-12-11-A-Transit-graph-for-static-macro-assignment.md

 |*connector*|*od* or *stop*|*od* or *stop*| trav. time | $\infty$ |
 |*walking*|*stop* or *walking*|*stop* or *walking*| trav. time | $\infty$ |

 The travel time is specific to each line segment or walking time.
 For example, there can be 10 minutes connection between stops in a large transit station.
-A constant boarding and alighting time is used all over the network.
-The *dwell* links have constant cost equal to the sum of the alighting and boarding constants.
+Constant boarding and alighting times are applied uniformly across the network, and *dwell* links have constant cost equal to the sum of the alighting and boarding constants.

-We can use more attributes for specific link types, e.g.:
+Additional attributes can be introduced for specific link types, such as:
 - *line_id*: for *on-board*, *boarding*, *alighting* and *dwell* links.
 - *line_seg_idx*: the line segment index for *boarding*, *on-board* and *alighting* links.
 - *stop_id*: for *alighting*, *dwell* and *boarding* links.
 This can also apply to *transfer* links for inner stop transfers.
 - *o_line_id*: origin line id for *transfer* links
 - *d_line_id*: destination line id for *transfer* links

-Next, we are going see a classic transit network example with only four stops and four lines.
+In the next section, we will explore a small classic transit network example featuring four stops and four lines.

 ## A Small example : Spiess and Florian

-This example is taken from *Spiess and Florian* [1]:
+This illustrative example is taken from *Spiess and Florian* [1]:

 <p align="center">
   <img width="800" src="/img/2023-12-11_01/208089367-5e636a8e-c133-425d-bc7c-0c9b4af7a038.jpg" alt="208089367-5e636a8e-c133-425d-bc7c-0c9b4af7a038">
 </p>

-Travel time is indicated on the figure.
-We have the following four line characteristics:
+Travel time are indicated on the figure.
+We have the following four distinct line characteristics:

 |line id|route|headway (min)| frequency (1/s) |
 |-------|-----|------------:|-----------------|